UnmappedStack/kutils/README.md

 # KUtils

-KUtils is a simple header-only library for kernelspace usage.
+KUtils is a simple library for kernelspace usage.
 It allows for some basic string manipulation and simple IO functions.

 This is mostly just some functions that I found I use a lot in my own project which may be beneficial to you, as it's mostly pretty repetitive.